 The Carbon Border Adjustment Mechanism (CBAM) entails – similarly to the system of allowances under the EU ETS – the surrendering of certificates (CBAM certificates) by importers, based on the embedded emission intensity of the products they import in the EU and purchased at a price corresponding to that of the EU ETS allowances at any given point in time.
+These certificates will not be linked to the EU ETS system of allowances but will mirror the price of these allowances to ensure a coherent approach to the pricing under the EU ETS.

 • Unique unit identification code - assigned upon creation evidencing unique unit identification number, the price and date of sale of the certificate (Article 20);